underwater-squad/Open-Grants-Program/Subswap.md

 Pool is a pool reward platform where $SUNI is used to create a pool where token holders can get reward from staking it.
 Current [implementation on Ethereum](https://github.com/yam-finance/yam-protocol/blob/master/contracts/distribution/YAMCOMPPool.sol) are common across defi projects(e.g. yam, based.money, etc).
 Sending information to synthetic platform in Polkadot ecosystem is considered.
 Subswap team will support $SUNI pool with Liquidity provider tokens so that liquidity providers can better participate in the community governance.

 Governance is a mutation of Democracy module from Parity technologies' [Amir singh](https://github.com/4meta5), and it provides governance for liquidity providers, by liquidity providers, of liquidity providers.
 The difference from the original module will be `WhiteList` storages.
 The governance module will be used for whitelisting a pair or an asset registered in Exchange and Asset module respectively.
+For example, on democracy's white_list() module function request, a proposal is generated for whitelisting an asset in the blockchain network after checking the asset exists in the asset module's storage.
 Governance module will keep whitelisted asset or pair identifiers with passed referendum hash by the community so that token hodlers or newcomers can verify the legitamacy trustlessly.
 Subswap is a decentralized exchange with on-chain governance which automatically applies consequences with the proposal.
 Although there are DAOs that achieve governance with proposals recorded in a blockchain as a request.
 Subswap has [Democracy](https://github.com/paritytech/substrate/tree/master/frame/democracy) module made by [Amir](https://github.com/4meta5) to provide real automated result.

 ### Ecosystem Fit
 Subswap is the only Substrate project which [demoed](https://devpost.com/software/subswap-3oe6lm) with automated market maker with clear reference codes in 2020/09/30 on Devpost.
 Subswap community will support other upcoming legit parachains to make genuine market with Decentralized governance with the council who shares the value of trustlessness with technical innovation.